Teahouse: Britain

 Tea drinking is a pastime closely associated with the English.
 A female manager of London's Aerated Bread Company is credited with creating the bakery's first public tearoom in 1864, which became a thriving chain.
 Tea rooms were part of the growing opportunities for women in the Victorian era.

 In the UK today, a tea room is a small room or restaurant where beverages and light meals are served, often having a sedate or subdued atmosphere.
 The food served can range from a cream tea (also known as Devonshire tea), i.e., a scone with jam and clotted cream; to an elaborate afternoon tea featuring tea sandwiches and small cakes; to a high tea, a savoury meal.
 In Scotland, teas are usually served with a variety of scones, pancakes, crumpets, and other cakes.
 There is a long tradition of tea rooms within London hotels, for example, at Brown's Hotel at 33 Albemarle Street, which has been serving tea in its tea room for over 170 years.
-Part of the charm of the occasion is an attractive tea set, often decorated china.

 In a related usage, a tea room may be a room set aside in a workplace for relaxation and eating during tea breaks.
 Traditionally this was served by a tea lady, not to be confused with a dinner lady.